dan-mutua/flaskwk3/README.md

-# One Minute Pitch
+# LION'S DEN

 ### Author
-CLIFFORD KASERA
+Daniel Mutua

 ### Description
-Application that allows users to submit their pitches and other users will vote on them and leave comments to give their feedback on them.
+This website allows user to add their pictch or like tha already existing pitched ideas

 #### Behaviours
 This website will:
-1. display the pitches that have been posted.
+* display the pitches that have been posted.
-2. allow the user to pitch an idea.
+* allow the user to pitch an idea.
-3. allow the user to review pitches that have been posted.
+* allow the user to review pitches that have been posted.
-4. allow the user to select a category
+* allow the user to select a category

 #### Technologies
-Python
+* Python
+* Mako
-Flask (in python)
+* Flask
-Postgresql (database)
+* Postgresql

 #### Installation
-You need to have Python3 to run this website.
+You need to have Python3.8 to run this website.

  `$ git clone <this-repository>`